Yashraj-Mhase/IT-Support-Ticketing-Infosys-/README.md

-### IT Support Ticketing – Data Analysis Project
+### Optimizing IT Support Team Performance Using Analytics
 ---

-Infosys Springboard Internship 2026
+### 📋 Table of Contents
+-1.Project Overview
+-2.Problem Statement
+-3.Dataset Description
+-4.Analysis Steps Followed
+-5.Dashboards Details
+-6.Key Insights
+-7.Tools and Technology Used
+-8.Conclusion

-### 📌 Project Overview
+### 1️⃣ Project Overview
 ---
 This project focuses on analyzing IT support ticket data to evaluate and improve the performance of an IT support team.
 By using data analytics techniques, the project aims to understand ticket patterns, measure team efficiency, and provide data-driven recommendations to enhance service quality and response times.

-### ❔ Problem statement
+### 2️⃣ Problem statement
 ---
-IT support teams handle a large volume of tickets with varying priorities and complexities.
-Without proper analysis, it becomes difficult to:

-Measure team performance accurately.
-Identify delays and recurring issues.
-Optimize resource allocation.
-Improve customer satisfaction.
-This project addresses these challenges by using analytics to monitor performance, uncover patterns, and support better decision-making.
+The objective of this project is to analyze IT support ticket data to identify key performancetrends, optimize resolution times, and enhance service efficiency through data analysis andvisualization.The goal is to uncover patterns in customer requests, technical issues, and support performancemetrics to recommend improvements in workflow and resource allocation.

-### Dataset Description (Key Attributes Only) :
+### 3️⃣ Dataset Description (Key Attributes Only) :
 ---
 - Ticket_ID – Unique identifier for each support ticket
 - Day_of_Week – Day when the ticket was raised